 Volunteer at Catholic Social Services!

-With over 1,000 volunteers contributing more than 20,000 hours of work, volunteers are the foundation of Catholic Social Services.
-From helping a refugee family move into their new home to preparing meals for the women and children residing in our emergency shelter — there are a variety of ways to join us and volunteer in Anchorage.
+Thank you for your interest in supporting Catholic Social Services’ programs and clients!
+There are many ways that you can get involved and help us meet the growing need in our community.
+From helping a refugee family move into their new home to preparing meals for guests residing in our emergency shelter — there are a variety of ways to join us and volunteer in Anchorage.
+For more information, please see our current volunteer opportunities below.

 Frequently Asked Questions: